CalebYeboah27/Nebula/README.md

-# FastAPI Backend Application
+# Nebula

-This FastAPI application serves as a backend for managing cohort statistics, attendance, and student information.
+Nebula api serves as a backend for managing cohort statistics, attendance, and student information.
 The application exposes various endpoints to retrieve and manage data related to cohorts and students.

 ## Endpoints